January 19th, 2026 – Gail Heller on Zoom 60 – 90 minutes.

-Typical Meetings / ZOOM time
+Typical ZOOM Meetings

-The guild meets September through June, on the 3rd Monday of the month (unless that day is a statutory holiday) at Neilson Park Creative Centre.
+The Guild meets September through June, on the 3rd Monday of the month (unless that day is a statutory holiday) at Neilson Park Creative Centre.

 A typical meeting includes items of guild business, a “show and tell” of work by members, refreshments, and a guest speaker.
 For our schedule of guest speakers please check the Calendar of Events and Speakers which outlines members meeting dates and highlights of speakers.
 Some meetings may include a special activity – demos of new tools and techniques, or even a rousing game of fabric bingo.